 [Alex Jurshevski managed the Foreign Currency Liquidity portfolio for Bank of Montreal and contributed to the revamping and refinement of the Liquidity Policy for the Bank.
 While in New Zealand at the Debt Management Office he developed a liquidity policy for the Crown.
 At no time were equities considered an eligible investment for liquidity management purposes in either institution.
 Moreover, as described in the press and by representatives of the Official Monetary and Financial Institutions Forum (OMFIF) the push for equities investments by Central Banks as described is completely out-of-scope with respect to the Liquidity Adequacy Guidelines (LAR) adopted by OSFI in 2014 after consultations with other national financial institution regulators and the banking community.]

 From the early 1960s to the late 1980s, Japan had one of the highest economic growth rates in the world.
-In the 1970s.
 In part this was due to the importance of using land as traditional collateral for loans.
 Land and Real Estate speculation was in fact a key part of that bubble economy.
 Japanese land prices were traditionally high, partly due to the mountainous island nation’s small amount of available land and various restrictive practices regarding agricultural production, house construction and zoning laws.
 Because of its high value, banks always accepted property as collateral for loans, and in the Post-WWII period, land came to serve as the engine of credit for the entire economy.

 With hindsight, by the 1980’s it was clear that stock prices and land prices were becoming unsustainable.
 In 1984, however, the Japanese deregulated their financial markets adding fuel to the expansion of the price bubbles.